wildfish/gabbi-hypothesis-demo/gabbi-hypothesis.md

 world.
 Remember, we need to be nasty to our applications in order to test them correctly.
 Of cource we can enforce all of this in our testing framework but often this makes the test a lot harder to read.

 Gabbi is a tool for declaratively creating tests for web APIs.
 It hopes to solve these problems.
-To do this gabbi uses yaml files to declare the test API calls and the expected response which can be ran using `gabbi-run`.
+To do this Gabbi uses yaml files to declare the test API calls and the expected response which can be ran using `gabbi-run`.
 For example, lets take a look at a simple web service which has a database of `Thing`s.
 To test the creation of a thing we may have something like: